 - Can get really aggressive so they are definitely not good for beginner bird keepers.

 Parrots are beautiful, vocal and expressive birds who are great entertainers.
-But unfortunately, they are the most abandoned pets by their owners.
-Many people want to keep parrots because of their exotic-ness and talking ability but fail to calculate the amount of time, affection and money they will need to put for the care of their talking feathery friends.
-To keep a parrot you need to be really obsessive about them and be willing to keep them even if they fail to talk or be a good pet
+But unfortunately, they are one of the most abandoned pets by their owners.
+Many people think they want a parrot because of the bird's exotic qualities and talking ability but fail to calculate the amount of time, affection and money they will need to invest in the care of their talking feathery friend.
+To keep a parrot, you need to be really obsessive about them and be willing to keep them even if they fail to talk or be the ideal pet.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.